omeatai/src-Business-Analysis/README.md

       - It should open on the same page.
     - 5. What should the page display?
       - Answer:
-      - the first field is the user ID.
+      - The first field is the user ID.
 It's a text box.
       - Underneath that, I need a command button that says Continue.
       - Underneath that I need two (2) hyperlinks.
       - The first link says: "New user registration"